AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

     We'll be adding code that relies on these dependencies.

-1. Expand the **M2_ServiceConnection** snippet as the first item in the VoiceCommandService class.
+1. Expand the **M2_ServiceConnection** snippet as the first item in the VoiceCommandService class.VoiceCommandService

     > **Note:** The voice service connection is maintained for the lifetime of a Cortana session.